benbav/april_fools/readme.md

 ### open terminal, copy the below command into it and hit enter

-#### this clones the repo, moves the main.py file to documents folder and adds it to the crontab to run every hours on april 1st
+#### this clones the repo, moves the april_fools folder to the Documents folder and adds it to the crontab to run every hours on april 1st

 **if you need to stop it go to the Documents folder and delete the april_fools folder**
 ```